labgrid-project/labgrid/doc/configuration.rst

 RemoteNetworkInterface
 ~~~~~~~~~~~~~~~~~~~~~~
-A :any:`RemoteNetworkInterface` resource describes a :any:`NetworkInterface` or
+A :any:`RemoteNetworkInterface` resource describes a `NetworkInterface`_ or
-:any:`USBNetworkInterface` resource available on a remote computer.
+`USBNetworkInterface`_ resource available on a remote computer.

 AlteraUSBBlaster
 ~~~~~~~~~~~~~~~~
-An AlteraUSBBlaster resource describes an Altera USB blaster.
+An :any:`AlteraUSBBlaster` resource describes an Altera USB blaster.

 .. code-block:: yaml